pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	By default this is set to true, server error details are propagated.
 This may include sensitive details such as query parameters.

+* **quoteReturningIdentifiers** == boolean

+  Quote returning columns.
+  There are some ORM's that quote everything, including returning columns If we quote them, then we end up sending ""colname"" to the backend instead of "colname" which will not be found.

 <a name="unix sockets"></a>
 ## Unix sockets